Forms & Resources

 Do you have a talent, skill, or burning desire to share a favorite topic with like-minded individuals?
 You don’t need to be an expert to lead an OLLI study group – you need only have the interest in a topic and the self-confidence to offer leadership for a learning experience.
 Please complete and submit the online proposal form below.

-- Study Group Proposal Form (online form)
+- Study Group Proposal Form (online form: easiest method)

 - Study Group Proposal Form (pdf)